k88hudson/conferences-and-severe-allergies/flying-with-allergies.md

 ### Canada

 * [Air Canada](http://www.aircanada.com/en/travelinfo/onboard/dining/nutritional.html) does not serve peanuts, but some flights do serve food containing tree nuts.
 If you call ahead they will provide a buffer zone and clean your seat/surrounding areas.
 They also have a policy related to severe pet allergies.
-* [WestJet](https://www.westjet.com/guest/en/travel/special-arrangements/special-needs/allergies.shtml) does not serve nuts or peanuts on board, stocks epi-pens, will create a buffer zone for you, and will make an announcement asking passengers not to eat nuts or peanuts.
+* [WestJet](https://www.westjet.com/guest/en/travel/special-arrangements/special-needs/allergies.shtml) does not serve nuts or peanuts on board.
+They stock epi-pens, will create a buffer zone for you, and will make an announcement asking passengers not to eat nuts or peanuts.

 ### US
 * [United Airlines](https://www.united.com/web/en-US/content/travel/specialneeds/needs/peanut-allergies.aspx) says they don't serve peanuts on board but they **do not offer nut-free buffer zones** to customers.
 It's unclear whether they still serve tree nuts.